golang/go/README.md

 	var a int8 = 127
 	var b int8 = 1
 	fmt.Printf("Before: a=%d, b=%d\n", a, b)
-	result := a + b  // Should panic with "integer overflow" fmt.Printf("After: result=%d\n", result)
+	result := a + b  // Should panic with "integer overflow in int8 addition operation" fmt.Printf("After: result=%d\n", result)
 }
 ```